Trainwreck: Woodstock '99 on Netflix: The story behind the festival riots in Rome

 Timeline of the case

 The events at Woodstock '99 unfolded over 72 hours.
 On July 22, 1999, over 200,000 people arrived at a paved airbase with no shade, where the prices of water quickly rose to unreasonable levels.
-On July 24, violence escalated during the heavy rock performances, and the medical emergency services were overwhelmed by dehydrated and injured attendees.
+On July 24, violence escalated during the heavy rock performances, and the medical response was overwhelmed by dehydrated and injured attendees.
 On July 25, peace candles distributed by the organizers were used to ignite fires, marking the definitive point of the festival's collapse.
 The subsequent investigation revealed a total lack of sanitary conditions and a security force that was both understaffed and inexperienced.